pippinbarr/cart263-2021/topics/data/web-storage-api.md

   else {
     // If there isn't, ask the user their name and store it in the user data
-    // prompt() brings up a simple dialog that the user can enter text in userData.name = prompt(`What's ya name?`, `Tony`);
+    // prompt() brings up a simple dialog that the user can enter text in
+    // The first argument is the prompt for the user, the second argument is
+    // a default value to provide
+    userData.name = prompt(`What's ya name?`, `Tony`);
     // Save the user data
     localStorage.setItem(`example-user-data`, JSON.stringify(userData));